IamUSER/Flipper-Fusion/assets/resources/subghz/assets/README.md

 #Sub-Ghz Frequencies in Xtreme

-Officially supported frequencies: 300-348 MHz, 387-464 MHz, and 779-928 MHz (from [CC1101 chip docs](https://www.ti.com/product/CC1101))<br>
+Officially supported frequencies: 300-350 MHz, 387-467.75 MHz, and 779-928 MHz (from [CC1101 chip docs](https://www.ti.com/product/CC1101))<br>
 Unofficially supported frequencies: 281-361 MHz, 378-481 MHz, and 749-962 MHz (from [YARD Stick One/CC1111 Docs](https://greatscottgadgets.com/yardstickone/))

 Currently no other Flipper firmware allows anything outside of the officially supported CC1101 specs without editing files that get overwritten with every update.
-Xtreme has these frequencies enabled by default and regional restrictions disabled.
+Xtreme has these options easily togglable in the Xtreme Settings app.

 **NOTE: Going outside the supported frequencies may DAMAGE YOUR FLIPPER AMP.<br>
 Please understand what you're doing if trying to break out of official frequencies.**